What is Total and Permanent Disability Insurance and How Does It Work

-If you are a home maker or are responsible for looking after the house full time, Home Duties TPD can provide financial protection if you become totally and permanently disabled and unable to perform those duties.
+If you are a homemaker or stay-at-home parent and responsible for looking after the house and kids full time, Home Duties TPD can provide financial protection if you become totally and permanently disabled and unable to ever again return to your regular domestic duties.

-Modified TPD pays a partial benefit if you are unable to perform at least two of the activities of daily living:
+Modified TPD pays a partial benefit if you are unable to perform at least 2 of the 5 activities of daily living:

 - Dressing and undressing